otrv4/otrv4/otrv4.md

 secrecy.
 Furthermore, if the compromise of a single session key is not permanent, as, after some time, subsequent messages will be impossible to decrypt again because of the "self-healing" nature of the algorithm, then the protocol is said to have post-compromise security.
-OTRv4, by using the Double Ratchet Algorithm, provides these three properties.
-If key material used to encrypt a particular data message is compromised, previous messages are protected.
-Additionally, future messages are protected by the Diffie-Hellman and Elliptic Curve Diffie-Hellman ratchets.
+In the current academic literature, backwars secrecy is included in post-compromise security.
+OTRv4, by using the Double Ratchet Algorithm, provides these two properties: forward secrecy and post-compromise security.
+If key material used to encrypt a particular data message is compromised, previous and future messages are protected.

 The DAKEs in OTRv4 provide contributiveness as well.
 This means that the initiator of the protocol cannot force the shared secret to take on a specific